rust-lang/rfcs/text/0000-guaranteed-tco.md

 ### Attribute on Function Declaration
 One alternative is to mark a group of functions that should be mutually tail-callable [example](https://github.com/rust-lang/rfcs/pull/1888#issuecomment-1161525527) with some follow up [discussion](https://github.com/rust-lang/rfcs/pull/1888#issuecomment-1185828948).

-The goal behind this design is to allow TCO of functions that do not have exactly matching function signatures, in theory, this just requires that tail-called functions are callee cleanup, which is a mismatch to the default calling convention used by Rust.
-To limit the impact of this change all functions that should be TCO-able should be marked with an attribute.
+The goal behind this design is to allow TCE of functions that do not have exactly matching function signatures, in theory, this just requires that tail-called functions are callee cleanup, which is a mismatch to the default calling convention used by Rust.
+To limit the impact of this change all functions that should be TCE-able should be marked with an attribute.

 While quite noisy it is also less flexible than the chosen approach.
-Indeed TCO is a property of the call and not a function, sometimes a call should be guaranteed to be TCO and sometimes not, marking a function would be less flexible.
+Indeed TCE is a property of the call and not a function, sometimes a call should be guaranteed to be TCE and sometimes not, marking a function would be less flexible.

 ### Attribute on `return`
 One alternative could be to use an attribute instead of the `become` keyword for function calls.
 To my knowledge, this would be the first time an attribute would be allowed for a call.
 Example: